profstolley/learn-bootstrap/README.md

     [2012-08-21 15:00:50] INFO  WEBrick::HTTPServer#start: pid=18438 port=8888

 Point your favorite browser at http://localhost:8888/ and start hacking at the `public/index.html` file, which is itself just the simple template provided by Bootstrap.

+If you want to browse your very own local copy of the Bootstrap Documentation, just point your favorite browser at http://localhost:8888/docs/